lambdacrash/jgp/README.md

 If you're using JDK 7+, then most uses of the finally block can be eliminated, simply by using a try-with-resources statement.
 If a resource doesn't implement AutoCloseable, then a finally block will still be needed, even in JDK 7+.
 Two examples would be:
 * resources related to threads
 * resources related to a Graphics object

 JDK < 7, and resources that aren't `AutoCloseable`
-The following examples are appropriate for older versions of the JDK.
-They are also appropriate in JDK 7+, but only for resources that don't implement `AutoCloseable`.

 [More details](http://www.javapractices.com/topic/TopicAction.do?Id=25)